 - Mashed Potatoes

 Later on you can graduate to;

 Also, being the queen of making surgery recovery comfortable, I always make sure my bed has a ton of pillows (my fav is this V-shaped pillow) and blankets on it.
 I keep a basket on my nightstand full of Advil, Tylenol, hot water bottles, and a heating pad, and I have this tray for making eating in bed easier.
-I dress in comfort for surgery, usually sweats and a zip-up hoodie.
+I dress in comfort for surgery, usually in sweats and a zip-up hoodie.

 You’re going to want ice packs on hand as well.
 I love the magic bags as they’re easier to conform to your face, they don’t stay cold for long though, so have multiples ready to go.
 I am very lucky as after surgery, my kids take turns rotating the ice packs on my face while I sleep.
 This really helps to keep the swelling down.
-You will need the ice packs for the first 24 hours after surgery, and then move to heating pads after that.
+You will need the ice packs for the first 24 hours after surgery, then move to heating pads afterward.

 Advil and Tylenol are your best friends for the next couple of weeks.
 You’ll get a disinfectant mouth wash as well that you will use every time you eat.
 This is super important to prevent infection.

 If you’re wanting to do up a care package for someone about to have dental implant surgery, I strongly suggest you click here for my best tips and ideas for care packages.

 If you’ve had dental implants and have anything to add, I would love to hear about it in the comments section!